 One of the more common causes of abnormal jaw pain is teeth grinding.
 Though it’s relatively common, it can also be difficult to identify.
 In many cases, teeth grinding occurs when you’re sleeping at night.
-Not only does this condition cause you to experience a substantial amount of pain, your teeth will also wear down if the condition is left untreated.
+Not only does this condition cause you to experience a substantial amount of pain, but your teeth will also wear down if the condition is left untreated.
 When teeth grinding subsists, abnormal bites and misaligned teeth are likely to occur.

 Temporomandibular Joint Disorder

 Temporomandibular joint disorder, or TMJ, is a disorder that exists between the jaw and temporal bones.
 The disorder itself can be caused by any number of issues, such as crooked teeth, muscle tension, malformed joints, and a lot more.
 TMJ is typically accompanied by a clicking or popping sound each time you open or closes your mouth.
-Additional symptoms include dizziness, tinnitus, and a general stiffness of the jaw.
+Additional symptoms include dizziness, tinnitus, and general stiffness of the jaw.

 Fractures and Disorders

 Whether due to an accident or some separate disease, fractures and basic structural disorders can also cause abnormal jaw pain.
 These issues lead to changes in the alignment of your jaw.
 The pain caused by these changes is usually on the milder side but is also constant.
 If you experience one of these fractures or structural disorders, immediate treatment is necessary to ensure that the issues don’t worsen.

 Stress can adversely affect the body in many different ways.
 One of these ways involves the presence of pain in the jaw and can be triggered by a variety of stressors.
 These stressors can be anything from a lack of sleep to working too much.
 This stress causes tension in the muscles.
 Over time, this tension leads to pain in the jaw and even around the neck.
 Pain caused by stress will usually be dull, though sometimes resulting in severe headaches.